Frequently Asked Questions

 If I’m accepted to the Michener Center for Writers, will I be teaching?

-There are no teaching duties for Michener Center Fellows.
+There are no required teaching duties for Michener Center Fellows.
 We are very proud to offer three years of full funding without any teaching obligations.
 We want writers to immerse themselves in their projects and we want to spare them any unnecessary labor.

-That said, if a Michener Center Fellow wants to teach, there are a variety of options to explore.
+However, if a Michener Center Fellow wants to teach, there are a variety of options for them to explore.
 The Austin Public Library Foundation’s Badgerdog Creative Writing Program works to make creative writing accessible to anyone and everyone, and MCW Fellows have a rich history of teaching writers of all ages through that program.
 Students have also worked with resident faculty member Deb Olin Unferth on the Pen-City Writers Program, a creative-writing certificate program for men incarcerated at a maximum-security prison in southern Texas.
 They may also have the opportunity to teach creative writing and literature courses at UT’s Osher Lifelong Learning Institute’s SAGE (Seminars for Adult Growth and Enrichment).

 Can I request an application fee waiver?